MiladJoodi/Redux_Exercises/README.md

 ### Cover:
 ![](https://s31.picofile.com/file/8471388218/redux_todo.jpg)

-This t 5emplate provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This t 5emplate provides a minimal setup to get React working in Vite with HMR and some ESLint rules

 Currently, two official plugins are available: